cseeyangchen/STAR/README.md

 # STAR
-This is an official PyTorch code of "Fine-Grained Side Information Guided Dual-Prompts for Zero-Shot Skeleton Action Recognition" in ACM-MM 2024.
+This is an official PyTorch code of "Fine-Grained Side Information Guided Dual-Prompts for Zero-Shot Skeleton Action Recognition" in ACM MM 2024.